What is a Third Party Claim?

 If you receive a financial settlement through action with your attorney:

-- Once reaching a third party settlement, funds are distributed according to Washington State mandate: the law divides the funds between you, your attorney, and reimbursement for L&I or a self-insured employer.
+- Once reaching a third party settlement, funds are distributed according to Washington State mandate: the law divides the funds between you, your attorney, and reimbursement for your self-insured employer or L&I.

 - Depending on the amount awarded in your settlement, payment of Workers’ Compensation benefits may cease permanently or temporarily.
 An Emery Reddy Attorney will help you determine the payments to which you are entitled.